apekshadarbari/voice-to-text/README.md

 https://www.npmjs.com/package/speech-to-text-api
 https://cloud.google.com/speech-to-text/docs/reference/rest

-## Video Tutorial

-Video tutorial for this project is available at: https://youtu.be/btFjthETWKY

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.